 Whether you enjoy a good ol’ American lager or a dark and frothy stout, there is a food to accompany every frosty brew.
 So never drink alone—drink with food, of course!
 And a few friends don’t hurt, either.

-We’ve rounded up some of Bite Squad’s most popular delivery foods to let you know what beer to drink with your meal—no matter what you order.
+We’ve rounded up some of Bite Squad’s most popular delivery foods to let you know what beer to drink with your meal, no matter what you order.
 Because it’s not a myth: beer actually makes your food taste better, and food brings out complexities in your beer that you didn’t even know it had.
 (I know, we’re getting a little snobby on you here…)

 If you’re a beer lover, you really can’t go wrong with any malted beverage, but go the extra mile and discover a match made in heaven.